George Buchanan-Smith: Early life

 George Buchanan-Smith was born in July 1964 in Edinburgh.
 He attended Fettes College and later studied at Loughborough University.

 His grandfather was Alick Buchanan-Smith, Baron Balerno, a British soldier and prominent geneticist.

 Rugby union career

 Amateur career

 He played for Loughborough Students before playing for London Scottish.

 Provincial career

 He played for the Scottish Exiles district side as a Flanker.

 International career

 He was capped by Scotland 'B' to play France 'B' in 1989.

 Buchanan-Smith made his international debut on 28 October 1989 at Murrayfield in the Scotland vs Fiji match.

 Of the 2 matches he played for his national side he was never on the losing side.

 He played his final match for Scotland on 10 November 1990 at Murrayfield in the Scotland vs Argentina match.

 Later life

 George Buchanan-Smith went on to become franchisee and operator of three McDonald's restaurants in Dunfermline, Scotland.

-George Buchanan-Smith had a short career as Bungle in Rainbow.